 Following that run, Morgan struggled immensely.
 In four appearances over two and a third innings in June, he held an ERA of 23.14.
 Morgan mainly struggled with right-handers and holding two or more runners on base.
-His 19.29 ERA with runners on first and second-ranked the fourth-worst amongst Phillies relievers last season, according to MLB.com.

 The 30-year-old relied on his slider the most in 2019 as he threw it 38 percent of the time according to Statcast.
 He also holds a nasty curveball spin, which ranked in the 97th percentile amongst pitchers last season.
 Despite not throwing the pitch as much as his others, he also possesses a tricky four-seam fastball spin that he can put behind hitters.

 Morgan showed glimpses of success throughout 2019.
 Although he was sidelined for the last two months with a shoulder injury, he proved his upside when handling left-hander giving him a guideline for the future.